vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 24 Dir(s) 566,354,685,952 bytes free
 ```

-'Function can be null if you are not needing to look at output.
+`'Function` can be null if you are not needing to look at output.

 ### `^tcpopen`( kind url data 'function )
 Analogous in spirit to popen.
 You name the `kind` of service (`POST`, `GET`),
-the `url` (not including http://) but including any subdirectory,
+the `url` (not including `http://`) but including any subdirectory,
-the text string to send as data, and the quoted function in ChatScript you want to receive the
+the text string to send as data, and the quoted function in ChatScript you want to receive the answer.
-answer.
 The answer will be read as strings of text (newlines separate and are stripped off
 with carriage returns) and each string is passed in turn to your function which takes a
 single argument (that text).

 `:trace TRACE_TCP` can be enabled to log what happens during the call.

 Likely you will prefer `^jsonopen` which can deal with more complex web
 communication scenarios and returns structured data so you don't have to write script
 yourself to parse the text.

-`'Function` can be `null` if you are not needing to look at output.
+`'function` can be `null` if you are not needing to look at output.
 The system will set `$$tcpopen_error` with error information if this function fails.
 When you look at a webpage you often see it's url looking like this:
 ```
 http://xml.weather.com/weather/local/4f33?cc=*&unit ="+vunit+"&dayf=7"
 ```
 There are three components to it.

 The host: `xml.weather.com`.

 The service or directory: `/weather/local/4f33`.

 The arguments: everything AFTER the `?`.
-The arguments are URLencoded,
+The arguments are URLencoded, so spaces have been replaced by `+`,
-so spaces have been replaced by `+`, special characters will be converted to `%xx`
+special characters will be converted to `%xx` hex numbers.
-hex numbers.
 If there are multiple values, they will be separated by `&` and the left side of
 an `=` is the argument name and the right side is the value.

-When you call ^TCPOPEN, normally you provide the host and service as a single argument (everything to the left
+When you call `^tcpopen`, normally you provide the host and service as a single argument (everything to the left
-of ?) and the data as another argument (everything to the right of ?).
+of `?`) and the data as another argument (everything to the right of `?`).

 Since ChatScript URL encodes, you don't.
 If you don't know the unencoded form of the
 data or you don't think CS will get it right, you can provide URL-encoded data yourself,